 How did you first get to Portugal and why choose Portugal to live in?

 – Irina: I got to Portugal quite by accident in 2005.
 It was by chance because I was going to Panama and Costa Rica.
-I mean, I really wanted to see the Panama Canal, which is totally the other way around 🙂 The problem was, first of all, that my English was totally lame at the time and second, I was terrified of flying across the Atlantic.
-And it was at that time when there were no direct flights from Moscow to Lisbon, so I had to fly via Madrid, then to Lisbon and then across the Atlantic to somewhere else.
+I mean, I wanted to see the Panama Canal, which is the other way around 🙂 The problem was, first of all, that my English was lame at the time and second, I was terrified of flying across the Atlantic.
+And it was at that time when there were no direct flights from Moscow to Lisbon, so I had to fly via Madrid, then to Lisbon, and then across the Atlantic to somewhere else.
 And I was afraid, honestly.
 Although the dream remained, it’s still there 🙂

 – Yuri: You haven’t been there?

 – I: Yes, I came as a tourist, just on the eve of the Portuguese Revolution, which was the 20th of April.
 And something happened to me that happens, in general, to many people who are in Portugal, like me, for the first time, not knowing anything about the country.
-I walked out of the airport, I inhaled everything around me: the ocean, the smell of baked goods, the smell of coffee, of aleander blossoms; and I realized that I was missing.
-I had the complete feeling that this was my place, that I just had to be here.
+I walked out of the airport, I inhaled everything around me: the ocean, the smell of baked goods, the smell of coffee, of oleander blossoms; and I realized that I was missing.
+I had a complete feeling that this was my place, that I just had to be here.
 I left.
 Spent a delightful week here: driving around town, walking with my feet, getting lost, getting lost in the city, being guided to the right path by the kind Portuguese people(literally turning me around by my shoulders).
-Then I decided that I needed to see something else, so for the next four years I was cheating on Portugal with all European countries in a row 🙂 Then I came again in 2009.
+Then I decided that I needed to see something else, so for the next four years, I was cheating on Portugal with all European countries in a row 🙂 Then I came again in 2009.
 I realized that this is my place, that I have to come here at least once a year, or better two times.
 But I still had some doubts and there was still work to do in Moscow.
 I left again.

 How to get an MBA in Portugal?

 – And: At the end of 2013 I had a big three-year project coming to an end, so my future was vague and dark.
 In other words, they didn’t re-sign me to my next contract.
-By this time I had been learning Portuguese for myself for a couple of years, because I was interested in it and wanted to somehow talk to the people of my favorite country in my native language.
-I decided that I could afford to take a few months off in order to get my Portuguese up to speed.
+By this time I had been learning Portuguese for myself for a couple of years because I was interested in it and wanted to somehow talk to the people of my favorite country in my native language.
+I decided that I could afford to take a few months off to get my Portuguese up to speed.
 So I bought a semester of Portuguese language instruction for foreigners at the University of Coimbra, went there, and completed the semester.
-I loved it terribly, because the Coimbra program is much broader, deeper and better than you expect for that money, so I decided to stay for another semester.
+I loved it terribly, because the Coimbra program is much broader, deeper, and better than you expect for that money, so I decided to stay for another semester.
 And then I did an MBA in tourism in Portuguese.

 – Y: Is that after university?”